Are you scoring in the 600-750 range on SAT Reading + Writing? Do you want to raise that score as high as possible—to a perfect 800?

 By applying as a humanities/social science major, you're competing against other humanities/social science folks: people for whom SAT Reading is easy.
 Really easy.

 Here are a few examples from schools.
-For Harvard, Princeton, Yale, and U Chicago, the 75th percentile SAT Reading score is an 800.
-That means at least 25% of all students at these schools have an 800 in SAT Reading.
+For Harvard, Princeton, Yale, and U Chicago, the 75th percentile SAT Reading score is a 770 or above.
+That means at least 25% of all students at these schools have a 770 in SAT Reading.

 But if you can work your way to an 800, you show that you're at an equal level (at least on this metric).
 Even if it takes you a ton of work, all that matters is the score you achieve at the end.